Glossary of common terms

 More information about metapackages can be found in the next section.

 composer.json that specifies individual components and their dependencies.
-(Magento Marketplace also refers to a metapackage as an extension.)
+(Commerce Marketplace also refers to a metapackage as an extension.)

 A metapackage requires or suggests components that we refer to as shared packages.
 You can use a shared package in multiple metapackages if you wish.
 (If you use shared packages, Marketplace requires that all components in a metapackage be shared packages.)

-For example, you might want to list two metapackages in the Magento Marketplace—a standard package and a premium package.
+For example, you might want to list two metapackages in the Commerce Marketplace—a standard package and a premium package.
 All of the standard package components could be shared packages used by the premium package.
-Among other things, this enables merchants to easily upgrade from your standard package to your premium package using the Magento Component Manager.

 Merchants do not need to understand that, under the covers, some packages are shared.

-You can upload to Magento Marketplace as many shared packages as you want but you must specifically give components access to them.
+You can upload to Commerce Marketplace as many shared packages as you want but you must specifically give components access to them.
 Failure to do so means your components won’t work properly after they’re installed by merchants.
-For more information, see the Magento Marketplace User Guide.
+For more information, see the Commerce Marketplace User Guide.